-Productivity metrics vary across industries and patient contact centers.
+Productivity metrics vary across industries and contact center types.
 Table-stakes metrics include number of calls per day, in-call time, and time to resolution.

-These metrics, while important, can miss the point: Do they reveal with any clarity how much focus agents can place on empathizing with patients and building relationships?
-Do they tell you the value of each patient interaction?
+These metrics, while important, can miss the point: Do they reveal with any clarity how much focus agents can place on empathizing with customers and building relationships?
+Do they tell you the value of each customer and borrower interaction?